cl4es/cl4es.github.io/_posts/2019-05-14-String-Concat-Redux.md

 ### JDK 12: indexCoder, Object Stringifier

-In JDK 12, I found that lumping together the `index` and `coder` fields in the JDK 9 implementation into a single `long` field.
+In JDK 12, I found we improved by lumping together the `index` and `coder` fields implementation into a single `long` field.
 [This](https://bugs.openjdk.java.net/browse/JDK-8213035) simplified the expression tree a lot, with fewer classes needed for any and all expressions.